Travelling with e-Cigarettes

 |Southampton Airport||Use of e-cigarettes is not permitted inside the terminal building or while walking to or from the airplanes.
 They can only be used outside of the terminal building and before passing security.|

 |Other Airports||Edinburgh, Aberdeen, Durham Tees Valley, Glasgow Prestwick, Leeds and Robin Hood airports do not provide any information about their policies regarding e-cigarettes.|

 Going through Security with e-Cigarettes

 Going through security with e-cigarettes in your hand luggage is not generally considered a problem at UK airports.
-For example, Heathrow claims on its website that you can carry e-cigarettes with you through security.

 As long as you stick to the general rules about what is and is not permitted to take through security, you should not encounter any difficulties.
 The only issue that you may have is when it comes to the e-liquid because you can only carry containers no larger than 100 ml through security.
 You will also have to place any e-liquid inside a clear plastic bag like any other liquids.

 It is usually fine to carry your e-cigarettes with you onto the plane.
 However, you are advised to check with your airline if you are uncertain.
 Some airlines may not permit you to pack e-cigarettes that contain lithium iron batteries in the hold luggage, and you may therefore have to carry the batteries in your carry-on luggage.